This post is mainly contributed by the members of the electrical team of ARES robotics.

 Type of different stepper configurations:

 - No feedback is available.
-Thus, In order to keep a track of rotor current position, number of pulses needs to be counted.
+Thus, To keep track of rotor current position, a number of pulses needs to be counted.

 - Has additional circuitry for positional feedback.
 No need to count!!